sameetakumavat/Advanced_RAG/backend/README.md

 This is the backend API for the Advanced RAG (Retrieval-Augmented Generation) system, built with FastAPI, LangChain and LangGraph.
 It manages authentication, document storage, and AI-powered question answering with citations.

-> **Note (June 2025):** The Chat interface and advanced query routing features are still in active development.
-Core functionality (authentication, file management, dashboard, and basic RAG) is stable and fully implemented.

 ## Features

 - **RESTful API**: FastAPI-powered endpoints for all operations
-- **Authentication**: JWT-based secure authentication system
+- **Authentication**: JWT-based secure authentication system with token management
 - **Database**: SQLite with SQLAlchemy ORM and Alembic migrations
-- **File Management**: Upload, list, and selection of PDF documents
+- **File Management**: Upload, list, select, and automatic summarization of PDF documents
-- **RAG Implementation**: Using LangChain, FAISS and Groq AI models
+- **RAG Implementation**: Using LangChain, LangGraph agentic flows, FAISS vectorstore, HuggingFace embeddings, and Groq AI models for accurate retrieval
-- **Wikipedia Integration**: Alternative knowledge source for questions
+- **Wikipedia Integration**: Alternative knowledge source for questions outside document scope
-- **Graph-Based Agents**: LangGraph implementation for both single question and chat workflows
+- **Graph-Based Agents**: LangGraph implementation for intelligent query routing and processing
-- **Conversational RAG**: Stateful chat sessions with context awareness and history summarization
+- **Conversational RAG**: Stateful chat sessions with context awareness and citation tracking
+- **Session Management**: Multiple active chat sessions with history tracking

 ## Setup Instructions